 Determined to become a biochemist, he found his way to the University of Rochester, originally intending to major in pre-med studies and horn performance at the Eastman School of Music.
 After realizing spending hours in a lab was not as enjoyable as spending hours in a practice room, he changed his majors and graduated with Academic Distinction and Performer's Certificate honors in both Music Performance and Music Education.
 He completed a Master of Music degree and then moved to the Los Angeles area to pursue freelance work and received Doctoral of Musical Arts degree from the University of Southern California with emphases in Music Industry Copyright Law and Collegiate Pedagogy.

-He has performed and recorded with a myriad of different ensembles such as British rock group The Who as their brass section leader for the 2012-13 tour of Quadrophenia and More, Mariachi del Sol de Mexico, La Sinfonica Nacional De Las America, the Rochester Philharmonic Orchestra, Rochester Chamber Orchestra, Flagstaff Symphony Orchestra, Tucson Symphony Orchestra, Tucson Chamber Orchestra, Cornell Chamber Music Society, the Center for 21st Century Music, Allerton Barn Festival, and numerous Los Angeles regional orchestras and major motion picture recordings.
+Prior to joining the United States Army, he has performed and recorded with a myriad of different ensembles such as British rock group The Who as their brass section leader for the 2012-13 tour of Quadrophenia and More, Mariachi del Sol de Mexico, La Sinfonica Nacional De Las America, the Rochester Philharmonic Orchestra, Rochester Chamber Orchestra, Flagstaff Symphony Orchestra, Tucson Symphony Orchestra, Tucson Chamber Orchestra, Cornell Chamber Music Society, the Center for 21st Century Music, Allerton Barn Festival, and numerous Los Angeles regional orchestras and major motion picture recordings.

-He can be heard on recent film scores such as “Oblivion,” “Monsters U,” “Parental Guidance,” “The Amazing Spider-Man,” and “Snow White and the Huntsmen.”
+He can be heard on film scores such as “Oblivion,” “Monsters U,” “Parental Guidance,” “The Amazing Spider-Man,” and “Snow White and the Huntsmen.”

 Recognized by the city of Tucson and the University of Arizona for his unique approach to music education, Miller’s presentation “Homage a M. de Falla: Performers Connecting with Their Audiences” won him with the University President’s Award for Community Outreach in 2007.
 He also was awarded the 2011 Brandon P. Merhle Award for Distinguished Service at the University of Southern California.